 Employee engagement is the totality of alignment, collaboration, empowerment, and motivation.
 To increase overall engagement and productivity, we can’t work on one aspect of engagement in isolation and leave all others.

 - Engagement Toolkit v/s Engagement Tool: In the wave of HR technology, we are all itching to try these new innovative tools in our own office space.
 Unfortunately, not many engagement tools provide holistic solutions.
-Using a different engagement tool for each segment of Employee Engagement can be confusing, time-consuming, costly and honestly foolish.
-What you need is an engagement toolkit that covers all aspects of engagement while giving you the desired result.
-And apart from being cost-effective, these toolkits provide you with analytics that can make management and tracking of your engagement activities smooth and seamless.
+Using a different engagement tool for each segment of Employee Engagement can be confusing, time-consuming, costly and would be a foolish attempt to improve employee engagement.
+What you need is an engagement toolkit that covers all aspects of engagement, reduces stress at work and improves employee engagement.Apart from being cost-effective, these toolkits provide you with analytics that can make management and tracking of your engagement activities smooth and seamless.

 When an important business technology suddenly stops working, you immediately try to identify the problem and take all the measures necessary to get it up and running.
 However, with it comes your most valuable and significant business asset, your employees, many HR leads and business heads aren't very brisk to respond.